 Teachers spend most of their days on their feet.
 This stress can cause lower leg problems including arthritis, joint damage, lower back pain, and knee pain.
 Try to take regular sitting breaks every hour, even if it’s for a few minutes.

-Invest in proper footwear that has the proper support and cushioning to protect your feet.
-Avoid using the same footwear as you do when exercising as footwear may be worn down in places.
-Wearing worn down shoes (from running for example) can cause joint soreness and misalignment since standing, walking, and running all have different impacts on shoes depending on your gait.
+Invest in proper footwear that offers adequate support and cushioning to protect your feet.
+Avoid wearing the same shoes you use for exercise, as they may be worn down in certain areas.
+Worn shoes can lead to joint soreness and misalignment because standing, walking, and running place different stresses on your footwear depending on your gait.

 Outdoor Jobs